-Anxiety disorders are a form of mental illness.
-It draws feelings of fear, anxiety, and worry that affects the person’s ability to lead a healthy life.
+Anxiety is a form of mental health condition.
+It draws feelings of fear, anxiety, and worry that affect the person’s ability to lead a healthy life.
 Persons with the condition struggle with suicidal thoughts, panic attacks, and self-injury.
-When such episodes occur, the individual should receive first aid to calm down.
-However, the first aid offered given should be followed by specialized medical help.
+When such episodes occur, the person with anxiety disorder should receive first aid to calm down.
+However, the first aid given should be followed by specialized medical help.

 - Traumatic life experiences.

 - Excessive shyness during adolescence.

 - Persons who view the world as posing threats to them are more prone.